“You told us we are the leaders of tomorrow, so why are you killing us?”

 We have known all along that we need reform and justice, but still, not everyone may be moved to take part and be an active member of the struggle, why?

 Well, that might be due to our complacency and fear.
 I’ve put these two together because I think they go hand in hand.
 We’ve gotten so used to the way things are, that we’re more afraid of the unknown, than we are of the current state of affairs.
-Personally, I think the middle class is responsible for this, because they have the most to lose.
+As a fan of Marxism, I would personally agree with the idea that the existence of the middle class is partially responsible for slowing down the revolution, but they’re not to blame.
 The problem with capitalism is that it gives the middle class the aspiration to believe that they too will one day form part of the upper class.
 For that reason, the middle class will not and can not participate in any activity, such as protesting for change, that would jeopardize their chances of getting to the upper class.
+Many of us might find ourselves in this situation where we feel we have too much to lose.

 Karl Marx said that eventually, a capitalist society built on the backs of the working class, will collapse on itself.
 Capitalism as an exploitative economic model is not sustainable, and will inevitably fail.
 The greatest achievement it has had, apart from of course benefiting the bourgeoise, is the façade – that is the false sense of importance that it has impacted on the middle class, to make them numb to the plight of the working class.